2 Samuel Chapter 4

 “Yahweh has granted vengeance.”
 It is very common that people act on their own but attribute what they did as being the will of Yahweh when it is not.(top)

 “cut off their hands and their feet.”
-This dishonored their bodies and graphically pointed to the parts of the body that participated in this great crime: the hands that killed and the feet that carried that carried the men in their evil deed.(top)
+This dishonored their bodies and graphically pointed to the parts of the body that participated in this great crime: the hands that killed and the feet on which the men walked to carry out their evil deed.(top)